 Factors for Giving Out Church Welcome Gifts

-When it comes to giving out gifts, it’s not just the gift itself that matters – what about the manner in which it’s given?
+When it comes to giving out gifts and appreciation, it’s not just the gift itself that matters – what about the manner in which it’s given?
 A personal touch that includes interaction with a welcoming church member is the biggest win.

 Should you give the gift before or after service?
 There are advantages to both.